-The outreach program must provide students with access to educational services that are in addition to distributed learning courses and materials.
+To support student success, the outreach program must provide students with access to educational services in addition to distance learning courses and materials.
 Examples of such services are personal and career counselling, conflict resolution, anger management training, gifted and talented programs, time management training and study skills.